Key takeaways:

 Restless Leg Syndrome and Periodic Limb Movement Disorder

-MEIS1 gene: The MEIS1 gene has been studied for restless leg syndrome.
-MEIS1 encodes a homeobox protein.
-(Homeobox genes are involved in forming organs and limbs in embryonic development.)
-There are several MEIS1 SNPs that have links to an increased risk of RLS and PLMD.
+MEIS1 gene: encodes a homeobox protein.
+Homeobox genes are involved in forming organs and limbs in embryonic development, so the connection to RLS and PLMD is likely from altered development.

 Check your genetic data for rs2300478 (23andMe v4, v5; AncestryDNA):